 Do you have a good relationship with the child's father?

 In some cases, if you have a positive co-parenting relationship, it may not be necessary to formally file for child support.
 If you are already receiving financial support, you may not even be asking "Should I file for child support?"

 It is important to remember that adequate support is subjective.
 If a mother does not believe the support she's receiving meets the child's needs, she should consider initiating a child support action in court.
 The advantage of having court-ordered child support is that the legal system enforces regular payments.
 The court will consider the following factors before ordering child support:

 - The financial resources of the parents

 - The child's needs

-- Other children borne to the parents who also need of support
+- Other children born to the parents who are also in need of support

 Is the father expecting another child with someone else?